Brodetto Fanese and Brodetto alla Vastese: Two Traditions, Two Identities

 Last information

-Despite the differences between the Brodetto Fanese and the Brodetto alla Vastese, both dishes maintain a deep connection to the tradition of fishermen and the Adriatic Sea.
+Despite the differences between Brodetto Fanese and Brodetto alla Vastese, both dishes maintain a deep connection to the traditions of fishermen and the Adriatic Sea.

-Brodetto is a dish that tells stories of families, of the sea, and of daily life along the coasts, and its variations reflect the cultural richness and marine biodiversity of the Italian regions.
+Brodetto is a dish that tells stories of families, the sea, and daily life along the coast, with its variations reflecting the cultural richness and marine biodiversity of the Italian regions.

-Those who love seafood cuisine cannot miss the opportunity to try both versions to appreciate the nuances and differences that make brodetto a true culinary art, and thus cannot help but participate in one of our immersive tours in the local Marche and Abruzzo communities.
+Seafood lovers cannot miss the chance to taste both versions and appreciate the nuances and differences that make brodetto a true culinary art.

 Ready to travel to Abruzzo, Italy?